solitontech/software-practices-metrics-tool/server/release-to-production/electron-package/electron-dist/setup-guide.md

 3. Hover over the any one of the author name to see the author name and their uuid

-4. Right click on the author name and click `Inspect` from the menu list to open Chrome devtools.
+4. Click on the author name to copy the author name and uuid to the clipboard.

-5. You can get uuid from `data-uuid` attribute or `title` attribute of html element from the Chrome devtools.

-6. Copy and paste the name & uuid in `server-config.json` in specified format.
+5. Copy and paste the name & uuid in `server-config.json` in specified format.

 ### Steps to get reviewer uuid